 The customer company can then determine if they are satisfied with these approaches or if they require adjustment to suit expectations.

 The customer company and the supplier company can then formalize the usage of the OpenChain industry standard in the final procurement paperwork in the same manner as which other industry standards are cited.

+Alternatively and more efficiently a certification according to the OpenChain standard is prerequisite for submitting a tender.

+The supplier company has to prove its compliance to OpenChain through a third party auditor or certification body.

+The customer company can rely on the certificate by the independent third party and has no further effort to review the supplier company in this regard.Also for the supplier company it reduces cost to prove open source software management compliance against one assessment scale and only against one auditor / certification body and not individually per customer company, which ultimately leads to lower prices

 Help for Procurement Departments